-As the all powerful sys admin, you have access to fantastic tools to play pranks on your co-workers…namely their own PCs.
-Try out some of these pranks and watch the confusion on your co-worker’s faces.
+As the all powerful sysadmin, you have access to fantastic tools to play pranks on your co-workers…namely their own PCs.
+Try out some of these pranks and watch the confusion on your co-worker’s faces (after patching this month's vulnerabilities, of course).

 Does your co-worker have his speakers on?
 Good.
 Send this PowerShell cmdlet to send a surprise verbal message.
 If you’ve got a particularly gullible co-worker, maybe you’ll even convince them someone is trapped inside their computer.